 We used the SHAP values for estimation of feature importance, thus providing a better understanding of the otherwise “black-box” machine-learning model.
 The SHAP values showed which variables contribute most to the risk-score predictions.
 In this context, inclusion of specific data on reimbursed prescriptions 6 months prior to surgery based upon the unique Danish registries, unsurprisingly found increased risk-scores with increased number of prescriptions and with the majority being in elderly patients.
 Similarly, a Canadian study in elective non-cardiac surgery found decreased survival and increased length of stay and readmissions and costs in patients >65 years with polypharmacy.28 However, this is a complex relationship where some patients benefit from their treatments, while other may suffer from undesirable side-effects.
 Consequently, the authors cautioned against altering perioperative practices based on current evidence.28 However, the information from the included prescriptions with SHAP analysis may provide inspiration for new hypothesis-generating studies such as investigation of the potential differences in risk-profile between having preoperative prescribed VKA and DOAKs.
 Also, the age-related differences in risk from SSRI’s in our study could guide further studies on “deprescription”.

 Another requirement for machine-learning-algorithms to be clinically useful is user friendliness and not depending on excessive additional data collection by the attending clinicians.
-In this context, it was a bit disappointing that the parsimonious machine-learning algorithm with only the ten most important variables was slightly worse at predicting outcome B than the full logistic regression model.
+In this context, it was a bit disappointing that the parsimonious machine-learning algorithm with only the ten most important variables was slightly worse at predicting the secondary outcome than the full logistic regression model.
 A reason for this could be that when including a length of stay >4 days but without described medical complications, the combination of all variables provides information not available by merely including the ten most important ones.
 This highlights the need for as much detailed, and preferably non-binary, data as possible to fulfill the true potential of machine-learning algorithms.

 Our study has some limitations.
 First, one of the strengths of machine learning compared to logistic regression is the analysis of multilevel continuous data, whereas we included only a limited number of, often binary, preoperative variables.
 This could have limited the full realization of our machine-learning model.
 As previously mentioned, we excluded intraoperative information, including type of anesthesia, surgical approach etc. all of which may influence postoperative outcomes.
 The observational design of this study means that we cannot exclude unmeasured confounding or confounding by indication.
 Also, despite that the DNDRP has a near complete registration of dispensed medicine in Denmark, some types or drugs, especially benzodiazepines, are exempt from general reimbursement and thus not sufficiently captured.21 Furthermore, it is doubtful whether the patients used all types of drugs at the time of surgery (e.g. heparin which is rarely for long-term use).
 Finally, classification of a complication being “medical” depended on review of the discharge records which can also introduce bias.
 However, we believe our approach to be superior to depending only on diagnostic codes which often are inaccurate37 and provide limited details on whether the complication may be attributed to a medical or surgical adverse event.
 The strengths of our study include the use of national registries with high degree of completion (>99% of all somatic admissions in case of the DNDRP),38 prospective recording of comorbidity, extensive information on prescription patterns 6 months prior to surgery and similar established enhanced recovery protocols in all departments.